KaiHabermann/HISKPScreen/README.md

 To add new page to rotation:
 - Create new Branch and merge request

-- create hmtl file in static folder
+- Create hmtl file in static folder
-- put all your images in the image folder inside static
+- Put all your images in the image folder inside static
-- we use django backend, so we can use some keys inside the html, as it is going to be rendered through django
+- We use django backend, so we can use some keys inside the html, as it is going to be rendered through django
-- for a django documentation visit https://docs.djangoproject.com/en/4.2/
+- For the django documentation visit https://docs.djangoproject.com/en/4.2/
 - The description of the merge request now needs the following:
   - A list of all html files, which should be added to rotation
   - A list of the outside dependencies (Websites, where data is grabbed from) per HTML.